yamin8000/Dooz/README.md

 Strategy's source: Flexible Strategy Use in Young Children's Tic-Tac-Toe by Kevin Crowley, Robert S. Siegler

 [More info on the strategy here](https://onlinelibrary.wiley.com/doi/abs/10.1207/s15516709cog1704_3)

+In Easy difficulty ai just plays a random empty cell in the grid, and in Medium difficulty ai choose between Easy difficulty and Hard difficulty for each move based on a 50/50 chance.

 ## Changelog